Sweet Peas - Sowing and Growing

 TIMING

-We recommend sowing sweet peas anytime from late March - August.
+We recommend sowing sweet peas anytime from late March - August / Autumn through late winter.
 When we transplant into a poly tunnel, we sow them earlier.
-The earliest blooming varieties will flower with shorter day length lending them to Autumn sowing dates.
+The earliest blooming varieties will flower with shorter day length (10 hours) lending them to Autumn sowing dates.
 Consideration must be given to the heaviness of the soil in winter, though, as sweet peas detest wet feet, and protection of the flowers from late winter/spring storms, wind and frost.
 Also, depending on when the heat in your area really starts to increase in late spring, sowing earlier will give you a longer bloom season.

 While sweet peas are cold hardy, best to wait until the nighttime lows are above -5°C before transplanting.
-Start your seeds indoors 10-12 weeks before your transplant date which can be around the time of your last frost.
+Start your seeds indoors 4-5 weeks before your transplant date which can be 4-5 weeks before your last frost.
+And if you are still unsure, if you or a friend are sowing garden peas, your sweet peas could be transplanted at that time.

 POTS

+We like transplanting for a number of reasons and so we sow into pots.
 Deeper pots allow sweet peas to develop a strong root system ahead of transplant.
 Forestry tubes (50mm x 50mm x 120mm) or 5” root trainers are recommended.
 These longer pots allow for the deep rooted nature of the sweet peas.
 If you are sowing in late winter, these pots will be enough.
 If you are sowing in late Autumn, watch the bottom of the pots.
-If the roots begin to poke through and the weather is still too cold for transplanting, pot up your sweet peas into a 1L pot.
+If the roots begin to poke through and the weather is still not ideal for transplanting, pot up your sweet peas into a 1L pot.
 If they become root bound, they never recover.

 PROPOGATION MIX